- Explain the significance, features, and consequences of gastrulation and organogenesis in early animal development

 This video describes signaling from the notochord that results in neural tube formation:

-The mesoderm that lies on either side of the vertebrate neural tube forms a set of temporary structures called somites (also called “primitive segments”), shown below.
-Later in development the cells within the somites will migrate to different parts of the body to develop into bone, skeletal muscle, and connective tissue of the skin.
+The mesoderm that lies on either side of the vertebrate neural tube forms a set of temporary structures called somites, shown below.
+Later in development, the cells within the somites will migrate to different parts of the body to develop into bone, skeletal muscle, and connective tissue of the skin.
 The specific pattern of induction from nearby tissues, including the ectoderm, the neural tube, the notochord, and surrounding mesoderm, will determine what type of tissue a particular region of a somite will become.

 Hox Genes, Differential Gene Expression, and Segment Identity

 Organogenesis (and development in general!) is characterized by changes in which specific genes are expressed in different cells.
 This differential gene expression, or turning on and turning off different genes, is what determines a specific cell’s form and function.
-It is also the and is the process underlying differentiation (for more on this topic, see the Gene Regulation page on the Bio1510 website).
+It is also the process underlying differentiation (for more on this topic, see the Gene Regulation page in the Biological Principles textbook).
 For example, during differentiation, some cells in the ectoderm will express the genes specific to skin cells.
 As a result, these cells will differentiate into epidermal cells.
 Other ectoderm cells will move into the interior of the embryo to form the central nervous system, and will express genes specific to the nervous system.
 The process of differentiation is largely regulated by induction, or cell-cell communication during development.
 How do induction and differential gene regulation work together to induce development of specific organs and body structure?

 Changes in gene regulation during development are carefully regulated in both time and space.
 As we previously discussed, the eggs of protostomes and some deuterostomes contain cytoplasmic determinants, which cause cells of the developing embryo to have different identities as early as the first cell division (during cleavage).
 Cytoplasmic determinants are often regulatory genes that direct the expression of other genes, thus initiating a developmental “cascade” of changes in gene expression that ultimately lead to proper development of the animal.
 Each regulatory gene activates a new set of regulatory genes in the next set of cell divisions as the embryo progresses through development, as shown below.